Bodyweight training has withstood the test of time (and technology) as one of the best ways to lose fat, build muscle, and optimize your physique.

 Stability: 90-degree Isometric Push-Up Hold

-Instead of building a foundation and leaving it alone, build a foundation and reinforce it with concrete stability to maximal injury prevention.
+Instead of building a foundation and leaving it alone, build a foundation and reinforce it with concrete stability to maximize injury prevention.

 12. Bodyweight Training is More Convenient